 Romance achievements worth knowing

-- Hot Date — go on a date with Karlach (the achievement description notes it's "playing with fire," which is literal given her infernal engine)
+- Hot Date — go on a date with Karlach (the achievement description calls it "playing with fire," which is literal given her infernal engine)

 - Mind Blown — romance the Emperor

-Both are missable if you don't pursue the specific companions or complete the required quests before the end of the game.
+Both are missable if you don't pursue the specific companions or finish the required quests before the game ends.

-For more guides covering companions, builds, and everything else in the game, browse the latest guides on GAMES.GG to stay up to date as the meta evolves.
+For more guides on companions, builds, and everything else in the game, check out the latest guides on GAMES.GG to keep up as the meta shifts.